ujjwalguptaofficial/fortjs-doc/docs/tutorial/swagger/initiate.md

 Will it generate docs now ?

-No, we need to tell fortjs what we are expecting exactly i.e - what will be the structure of post request, query string etc.
+No, This is just a setup.
+Now we need to tell fortjs what we are expecting exactly i.e - what will be the structure of http request & structure of http response etc.

 Consider the below controller